 The ASU Library remains committed to supporting the health and success of the ASU community.

-During the spring 2021 semester, physical access to university libraries is limited to students, faculty and staff.
+During the 2021 summer session, physical access to university libraries will remain limited to students, faculty and staff.
 A Sun Card is required to enter the buildings.

 Non-ASU visitors are welcome by appointment only.